csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 - The sale process, which includes negotiations on price and quality of service, and other contractual matters.

 - The marketplace: When there are multiple sellers and buyers for a product, a marketplace, such as a stock exchange, helps in negotiating the price to be paid for the product.
 Auctions are used when there is a single seller and multiple buyers, and reverse auctions are used when there is a single buyer and multiple sellers.

-**26.3 E-Commerce 1103**

 - Payment for the sale.

 - Activities related to delivery of the product or service.
 Some products and services can be delivered over the Internet; for others the Internet is used only for providing shipping information and for tracking shipments of products.